 I firmly believe that the longevity of William and Kate’s relationship existing without an engagement was less a matter of “cold feet” on his end, and more a matter of 1) doing everything in his power to ensure their relationship was rock solid enough to withstand the scrutiny it would have to endure if he married her and 2) giving her as much time as a private citizen as he could.
 While Kate was criticized with regularity as William’s girlfriend, there wasn’t really a compelling argument to be made that she “owed” anything to the public.
 That would, and did, change once she became an official member of The Family.

-William and Kate reacted swiftly and St. James Palace confirmed the couple would be following legal action – indeed, an injunction was placed on the photos in France and they were never published in Britain out of respect.
-However, a French injunction is useless in other countries and the photo would end up showing up in various European titles, not to mention the internet.
+William and Kate reacted swiftly and St. James Palace confirmed the couple would be taking legal action – indeed, an injunction was placed on the photos in France and they were never published in Britain out of respect.
+However, a French injunction is useless in other countries and the photo ended up in various European titles, not to mention the internet.

 So far that has been the biggest “scandal” that has faced William and Kate as a married couple and, all told, press stories are friendly towards them.
 They’re popular, generally well-liked people whose kids are adorable.
 It should very much be noted that these are not people facing daily articles speculating on the state of their marriage or picking them apart.
 If anything, the biggest issue for reporters covering them is that they can be, well, rather dull.